Is your little one sick? These home remedies will quiet your child's cough in no time

 So what can you do?
 Try one of these smart all-natural, home remedies to soothe your child’s harrowing hack.

-If your little sickie is over one, arrange a few pillows under her back, shoulders and head so that she can sleep in a slightly upright position, allowing for easier breathing.
+If your little sickie is over 1 year old, arrange a few pillows under her back, shoulders and head so that she can sleep in a slightly upright position, allowing for easier breathing.
 For a baby, place a pillow underneath her crib mattress to elevate the area where she rests her head.

 To keep your kid from getting bored, bring in a snack or books.
 While you’re in the steam room— and if your child will let you— drum on his back and chest (where the lungs are) to help break up congestion there.
 Use your open palms and clap harder than you would if you were burping him, but not so hard that it hurts him.